Your cart

 If the stronger beats don’t immediately jump out at you, especially if you’re trying to differentiate between duple time (2/4) and quadruple time (4/4), you can always look out for additional clues.

-2. Related to the drum fills is the idea of phrasing – Where does the musical idea end?
-The musical idea might be in the melody, or the harmony.
+2. Related to the drum fill is the idea of phrasing – Where does the musical idea end?
+The musical idea might be in the melody or the harmony.

 Check out Beethoven’s Moonlight Sonata, for example.